monlim/Handmate-Effects/README.md

-Handmate Effects
-Please note - we recommened the use of Google Chrome as the browser.
+Handmate Effects - we recommened the use of Google Chrome as the browser.
 This version has been developed for desktop use only.